 That is symptom suppression.
 It works for about 4 hours.

 Your body is not a random pile of broken parts.
 It is a connected architecture.
 When a beam in the basement (your metabolism) sags, cracks show up in the attic (brain fog, mood changes, fatigue).
-If you only patch the cracks, the house keeps shifting.
+If you only patch the cracks, the house keeps moving.

 Here is what I see every day.
 A patient has spent years seeing five specialists for five symptoms: gut issues, fatigue, anxiety, skin rashes, headaches.
 Nobody zoomed out.
 They are all the same problem.